 Schedule Analysis: Texas A&M stands out as the only true challenge in Virginia Tech's first six games, but the second half of the year gets dicey.
 Trips to West Virginia, Pittsburgh and Virginia will be tough, and a home date with Miami may determine the Big East title.

 Final Word: Virginia Tech is loaded with experience and has some explosive talent on offense.
 The Hokies were lit up by a hot Miami team at the end of last year, but otherwise played fairly well on defense.
 The early schedule allows Virginia Tech to build some momentum for their tough stretch drive.
-Marcus Vick, but Randall has proven to be an effective signal-caller.
+Frank Beamer needs to figure out how to get the two-quarterback system to work for his team to avoid any distractions.
+The fans will want Marcus Vick, but Randall has proven to be an effective signal-caller.
 A Big East title is not out of the realm of possibility.

 To pre-order the 2003 Athlon Sports Eastern edition, click on the magazine icon below.
 The Eastern and National editions are set to hit newsstands June 6.